Select Page

 Statement of Purpose

-The primary purpose of Milton Public Library art gallery wall and temporary art exhibits is to enhance the experience of the library patron.
+The primary purpose of Milton Public Library art gallery wall, display case, and temporary art exhibits is to enhance the experience of the library patron.

 Application to Exhibit